phelelani/nf-rnaSeqCount/README.md

 ---

 ### 1.1.
 Download test datasets (optional)
-*__NB__: Skip this section if you have your own data to analyse using this workflow!
+We will now download the reference genome (along with its annotation file) from Ensembl.
+We will also download the FASTQ files from the H3ABioNet site, which we will analyse using the `nf-rnaSeqCount` workflow. *__NB__: Skip this section if you have your own data to analyse using this workflow!
 This section is only for getting data to practice using the `nf-rnaSeqCount` workflow!*

 - [x] Download and decompress the mouse reference genome along with its annotation:
 ```